Cura-Med/CuraMedWebsite/README.md

 Please see readme from https://github.com/Cura-Med/GoogleCloudDeployReactStarter on how to deploy the website to google cloud

-Commands:
-npnm install
-to install all libraries and dependencies

-pnpm run dev
-to run it locally

 pnpm run build
 to build dist folder with static files